gmcmillan100/docs/freebsd.md

 capacity size of the backup devices.

 Don't be stingy on the partition sizes.
 It's such a nuisance to change the partition size after you've already allocated space to it.

-26. Real Player Installation

-Grab ~jerry/rp8_linux20_libc6_i386_cs2.bin.
-It's the linux real-audio player.
-Should work on bsd if you have linux emulation installed.

-To install it:

-	chmod u+x rp8_linux20_libc6_i386_cs2.bin
-	./rp8_linux20_libc6_i386_cs2.bin

-Tips from linux.com
-Named something like rp8_linux20_libc6_i386_cs1.bin, most people seem to automatically assume they made some sort of mistake, as they are assuming a .tar.gz loaded full of README files and the like.
-The bin file is, in fact, the binary package itself in an executable form.
-You will need to make it executable:

-After the install, you should squirrel the program away somewhere so you could reinstall if necessary some day.  real.com doesn't make it easy to find the free version, and they could discontinue it or go out of business.

 27. Package Won't Kick Off